JoshAaronLevy/ultimate-css/README.md

-# 🔥 Ultimate CSS/SCSS
+# 🔥 Ultimate CSS

-The Ultimate CSS/SCSS extension helps you write cleaner, more efficient CSS/SCSS by identifying:
+The **Ultimate CSS** extension helps you write cleaner, more efficient styles by identifying:

 - ❌ **Duplicate class definitions** — Flags class names that are defined multiple times across your stylesheets.
-- ⚠️ **Unused CSS/SCSS classes** — Warns you about CSS/SCSS classes that are defined but not used anywhere.
+- ⚠️ **Unused CSS classes** — Warns you about CSS classes that are defined but not used anywhere.
-- ⚠️ **Undefined class usage** — Highlights any class used in your HTML/JS/JSX/TS/TSX files that isn’t defined in your CSS/SCSS.
+- ⚠️ **Undefined class usage** — Highlights any class used in your HTML/JS/JSX/TS/TSX files that isn’t defined in your CSS.

-Built for modern front-end workflows with support for:
-- HTML, JS, JSX, TS, and TSX files
-- CSS and SCSS stylesheets
+> ⚠️ **Note:** SCSS support is coming soon!
+This version focuses on stable and accurate diagnostics for standard CSS files.

 ---